How to write the 2021-2022 Cornell supplemental essays

-Again, you don’t need to be 100% committed to the areas of study you discuss; you simply need to be interested in and excited about pursuing them at Cornell!
+Again, you don’t need to be 100% committed to the specific areas of study you discuss; you do need to be interested in and excited about pursuing them at Cornell!
 This is a great chance to show that you’ve done your research and are familiar with Cornell’s academic offerings.
 What specific, unique things about Cornell make you want to spend the next four years studying there, and why do they appeal to you?

 College of Engineering Essay